Credit Scoring: Part 5 – Scorecard Development

 - testing the model performances on unseen data and comparing it to the training data;

-- selecting the optimal threshold, which maximizes the true positive rate, whilst minimizes the false positive rate.
+- selecting the optimal threshold, which maximises the true positive rate, whilst minimises the false positive rate.

 The ROC curve is created by plotting sensitivity against probability of false alarm (false positive rate) at different thresholds.
 Assessing performance metrics at different thresholds is a desirable feature of the ROC curve.
 Different types of business problems will have different thresholds based on a business strategy.